Authentication and Authorization for Constrained Environments

 protocols the group will focus on for access to resources.
 In

 particular, the ability to use the developed solution over HTTP and TLS

 will be investigated.
 Note that the work is limited to CoAP and HTTP

-are out of scope.
+and data carried within them.
 Furthermore, to guarantee smooth transition, the

 integration with existing deployments will be studied, particularly

 This work does not make the assumption that the party offering

 application layer services is always the same party offering network

 The working group has the following tasks:

 2) Identify authentication and authorization mechanisms suitable for